What is an Elterninitiative? Pros and Cons

 By

-There are over 600 so called “Eltern-Initiativ-Kindertagesstätte” in our database - but what does that actually mean and what are the pros and cons of attending an Elterninitiative?
+There are over 600 so called “Eltern-Initiativ-Kindertagesstätte” in Berlin alone - but what does that actually mean and what are the pros and cons of attending an Elterninitiative?

-Born in France, Elodie has been living in Berlin since 2007 with her German husband and their two kids.
-Elodie manages Baby in Berlin, a maternity concierge and post-partum doula service, helping expat families find their way through the German system during and after pregnancy.
+Born in France, Elodie moved to Berlin in 2007 and has two kids with her German husband.
+Elodie manages Baby in Berlin, a service that helps expat families find their way through the German system during and after pregnancy.
 She has some great online courses on baby paperwork and how to find a Kita in Berlin.

 What is an “Elterninitiative”?